tanktejas/hackathon/README.md

 ### Hello Everyone,

 ### This is STUHELP Platfrom which consist various courses and competition for student to improve their skills and make them competitive.
+### we have lots of feature and functionality so make sure you visit every possible corner.

 ### Techs-tack Used :
       Reactjs ( as a frontend )